 “What’s up Boo?”
 Officer Dixon answered brightly, glad in spite of her puzzlement simply to hear the sound of Boon’s voice.

 “Tilly, I need help, there’s been an accident….”

 “….I shot someone!”

 “Tilly, please.
-I was out by the north pasture, where we used to play in the pines.
-And there was a wild dog, I’m sure of it” Boon sobbed.
+It weren’t on purpose, it was an accident.
+I was out by the north pasture, where we used to play in the birches.
+And there was a wild dog, I’m sure of it….”
+Boon sobbed in obvious distress.